 Think of Viktor Frankl, who wrote the incredible book, Man’s Search For Meaning, about his time in Auschwitz concentration camp.

 Frankl witnessed suffering that is unimaginable to us today.
 However, he didn’t let it break him.
-He noted that although the Nazi guards could strip away his dignity, his freedom, they could strip away what he thought.
+He noted that although the Nazi guards could strip away his dignity, and his freedom, they could strip away what he thought.

 The last bastion he had was his mind.
-No matter what he saw, how much he suffered, he was still able to control his own thoughts.
+No matter what he saw, and how much he suffered, he was still able to control his own thoughts.

 This is the way we should look at events.
 Instead of bemoaning the struggle, we go through, we should embrace it.
 Somewhere, someone else is going through or has suffered, something much worse.

 If you want to change your circumstances, first, you have to change your mindset.

 Takeaway 2 – We only control so much